MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Scopes.md

 Get-Variable -Scope global
 ```

+When a reference is made to a variable, alias, or function, PowerShell searches
+the current scope.
+If the item isn't found, the parent scope is searched.
+This
+search is repeated all they way up to the global scope.
+If a variable is
+private in a parent scope, the search through continues through the scope
+chain.
+[Example 4][01] shows the the effect of a private variable in a scope
+search.

+## PowerShell scopes names

+PowerShell defines names for some scopes to allow easier access to that scope.
+PowerShell defines the following named scopes:

+- **Global**: The scope that's in effect when PowerShell starts or when you
+  create a new session or runspace.
+Variables and functions that are present
+  when PowerShell starts, such as automatic variables and preference variables,
+  are created in the global scope.
+The variables, aliases, and functions in
+  your PowerShell profiles are also created in the global scope.
+The global
+  scope is the root parent scope in a runspace.
+- **Local**: The current scope.
+The local scope can be the global scope or any
+  other scope.
+- **Script**: The scope that's created while a script file runs.
+The commands
+  in the script run in the script scope.
+For the commands in a script, the
+  script scope is the local scope.

+For cmdlets that support scopes, scopes can be referred to by a number that
+describes the relative position of one scope to another.
+Scope 0 denotes the
+current (local) scope, scope 1 is the current scope's parent, scope 2 is the
+current scope's grandparent.
+This pattern continues until you reach the root
+scope.

 ## Scope modifiers

 A variable, alias, or function name can include any one of the following